 Pruning of ornamental grasses should be done in late winter or early spring, just prior to new shoot growth.
 Many of the ornamental grasses have spectacular winter characteristics that should be preserved through the winter months.
 In north and central Florida, gardeners may target the months of February and March as appropriate times to prune ornamental grasses.
 South Florida gardeners may wish to cut back or trim ornamental grasses in January or February prior to new growth.

 For deciduous grasses, such as Japanese silver grass (Miscanthus sinensis), the old foliage may be completely removed within inches of the soil.
 For evergreen grasses, such as muhly grass, the ragged, dead tips of leaves can be removed to neaten the appearance of the plant.
-Many evergreen grasses recover quickly from a heavier pruning.
-Old flower stalks and seed heads may be removed any time they no longer have a neat appearance.
+This type of light pruning to remove old flower stalks and seed heads may be scheduled any time these plants no longer have a neat appearance.
+Most evergreen grasses recover quickly from a heavier spring pruning after dormancy; however, these grasses cannot tolerate sever pruning prior to winter dormancy.
+Sever losses and reduced vigor can be experienced when all green foliage is removed from evergreen grasses in the fall.

 Propagation of ornamental grasses is relatively easy and can be done at the time of pruning.
 Clumping grasses may be dug, divided into several pieces, and replanted.
 Rapid regrowth will immediately follow.
 Divisions of creeping grasses may be done also at this time and planted in a container or new location.
 Division of ornamental grasses is not a requirement for sustained landscape performance, but many Pennisetum, Miscanthus, and Panicum species may exhibit less vigor as they become older.
 Often this is a result of the buildup of the dead aboveground parts accumulating over time.
 Simple division and replanting is an easy way to rejuvenate these older plants.
 Named cultivars of ornamental grasses should only be propagated by division because seedlings from these plants may express the broader characteristics of the species rather than the specific desirable characteristics of the named cultivar.
 Grasses can be easily started by sowing seeds in flats or pots in early spring in an area with bright light.
 Seedling growth is usually rapid, and the seedlings may be transplanted directly to containers or the garden.